-Tied-Up & Dyed is a magical little studio shop located in the forest.
-We were thrilled to find it, since we were looking for outfits for Shambhala Music Festival.
+Dynamite Dyes is a magical little studio shop located in the forest.
+We were thrilled to find it since we were looking for outfits for Shambhala Music Festival.
 The clothing is great quality and each piece is hand-dyed by the artist, who's spent decades honing his craft.
 He creates unique patterns and colour combinations you don't typically see.

 The shop sells mens, womens and baby clothes.
 We bought a couple sweaters, t-shirts and the cutest pair of tie-dye baby socks as a gift.